Jean Lapierre: Minister of Transport

 As Minister of Transport, Lapierre initiated the Pacific Gateway Strategy, signing air transport agreements with China and India and completed a formal Canada-US Open Skies Agreement.
-He also spearheaded a large federal investment in the Prince Rupert container terminal, saying that it improved ties to Asian markets, while enhancing economic development in northern British Columbia and Alberta.
+He also spearheaded a large federal investment in the Prince Rupert container terminal, saying that it improved ties to Asian markets while enhancing economic development in northern British Columbia and Alberta.
 Lapierre reduced the amount paid by airports to the federal government by some $5 billion over the remaining life of the leases.
 He announced the implementation of a No Fly List to increase security for airline passengers.

 As Transport Minister, his predecessor Tony Valeri had dismissed VIA Rail chairman Jean Pelletier, who filed a lawsuit against the government charging it had failed to use due process.
-A federal court ruled in his favor in November 2005 after the change in administrations, ordering Pelletier to be reinstated.
+A federal court ruled in his favour in November 2005 after the change in administrations, ordering Pelletier to be reinstated.
 The government appealed the court ruling and kept the former chair off the payroll.
 Lapierre ensured that due process was followed in dismissing Pelletier a second time.
 But in March 2007, Justice Francois Lemieux ruled that the Martin government acted improperly in 2005 when it fired Pelletier a second time, immediately after a court had overturned his first dismissal, stating that Lapierre was biased and failed to follow proper procedures.

-On November 22, 2007, Judge Hélène Langlois of Quebec Superior Court ruled that government of then-Prime Minister Paul Martin had acted in a "cavalier and precipitous" fashion when it fired Pelletier.
-The court awarded Pelletier $235,000 in lost income, and a further $100,000 in damages.
+On 22 November 2007, Judge Hélène Langlois of the Quebec Superior Court ruled that the government of then-Prime Minister Paul Martin had acted in a "cavalier and precipitous" fashion when it fired Pelletier.
+The court awarded Pelletier $235,000 in lost income and a further $100,000 in damages.

-Lapierre and his department were criticised for their handling of the collapse of the carrier Jetsgo.
+Lapierre and his department were criticized for their handling of the collapse of the carrier Jetsgo.
 Critics said that he should have seen warning signs after unsuccessful attempts to lower the carrier's costs.
-They also said that he had failed to warn the public or intervene, making him indirectly responsible when thousands of travelers were stranded when the carrier stopped operations.
-Lapierre rejected calls to resign, and denied that he had any knowledge of the collapse.
+They also said he had failed to warn the public or intervene, making him indirectly responsible when thousands of travellers were stranded when the carrier stopped operations.
+Lapierre rejected calls to resign and denied that he had any knowledge of the collapse.
 He pointed out that most of the passengers had booked flights with credit cards and would be eligible for refunds.